 They are often misidentified and overgeneralised

 Mustelids are not as well-known as canids and felids, and as such are frequently misidentified, especially on social media platforms.
 While mistaken identity of mustelids is usually reasonable owing the small amount of exposure the average person may have, we have also encountered several instances of educational content on the internet mistaking the identity of species with vastly different characteristics.
-Some articles, blogs, and social media influencers will erroneously display a ferret or other mustelids while talking about a completely different species.
+We see this all the time in YouTube thumbnails, news articles, and even book covers.

 Mass-produced animal “facts” websites put together by content farms are especially problematic, since they often look professional, but are likely created with AI-generated programs.
 They tend to misidentify even the most distinguishing species (examples 1 and 2).
 To give another example, this site will have you believe that the European badger (M. meles) is found in the US state of Virginia, which is completely false.
 Even the North American badger (T. taxus), which is the only badger species found on the continent, is not established in Virginia.
 The Allegheny woodrat (N. magister) is also not a mustelid, as claimed by the website.